ANLPproject2017/Hate_speech_analysis/README.md

 #### PS: there are three live graphs for static data, to show the slow build-up, they can be stopped by interrupting the kernel and one can continue normal opration there on running the other parts of the notebook

 ## Contribution
-Special thanks to Prof. Tajiana Shefler for guiding us.
+Special thanks to Prof. Tatjana Scheffler  for guiding us.

 ## Authors